 Ashton Kutcher and Mila Kunis

-One of Hollywood’s richest “it” couples, Kutcher and Kunis are becoming known as frugal celebrities.
+One of Hollywood’s richest “it” couples, Ashton Kutcher and Mila Kunis are becoming known as frugal celebrities.
 They are trying to keep their children grounded by passing on their frugal habits.
 That includes not going overboard on Christmas presents for their children.
-Kunis — who grew up in Communist Russia — told Entertainment Tonight that they have asked their parents to limit themselves to one gift.
+Kunis — who grew up in the communist U.S.S.R. — told Entertainment Tonight that they have asked their parents to limit themselves to one gift.

 Eschewing the three-day destination wedding many celebrity couples choose, actress Kristen Bell and fellow actor Dax Shepard got married at the local courthouse.
 The total cost for their nuptials: $142.
-Bell is also a regular coupon clipper.
+Bell is also a regular coupon clipper, which helps keep every bit of her $40 million fortune intact.

-Rob Gronkowski is very careful about not spending money recklessly, writing in his 2015 book, “It’s Good to be Gronk,” that he has yet to spend a dime of his NFL paychecks or even his signing bonus.
+Despite a net worth of $45 million and a status as one of the most endorsable athletes on Earth, Rob Gronkowski is very careful about not spending money recklessly.
+He wrote in his 2015 book, “It’s Good to be Gronk,” that he has yet to spend a dime of his NFL paychecks or even his signing bonus.
 He’s lived off the money he receives from endorsements, avoiding pricey cars and wearing his favorite pair of blue jeans from high school.

 Even though Tiffany Haddish is now worth $6 million, the “Girls Trip” star formerly experienced homelessness so she still lives frugally.
 She told People in 2017 that she drives a Honda, uses Groupons and still has a knock-off Michael Kors handbag.